maxxiimo/the-front-end-manifesto/chp5-mobile-foundation.md

 1  Detect screen size via media queries to serve up responsive web design.

 2. Detect user agents to serve mobile versions of our website.

 3. A hybrid of 1 and 2.

+### Best Choice

 Personally I like to separate concerns and tend to use option three, but include responsive design within this separation since there is no one size fits all in mobile.
 I'm not alone in this thinking: